golang/pkgsite/doc/postgres.md

    See `internal/config/config.go` for details regarding construction of the database connection string.

-3. Set up local database
-   Once you have Postgres installed, you should create the `discovery-db` database by running `scripts/create_local_db.sh`.
+3. Once you have Postgres installed, you should create the `discovery-db` database by running `scripts/create_local_db.sh`.

    Then apply migrations, as described in 'Migrations' below.
 You will need to do